Deceased estates

 • a copy of the death certificate or an extract of the will, or both, to confirm who has authority over the account during the deceased estate administration process.

-If the person died in Australia, the Australian Death Notification Service can simplify the process.
-It can automatically provide verification of death to all the organisations you select.
-You'll be contacted directly for any other required information.
+You can also use the Australian Death Notification Service.
+It can provide verification of death to all the organisations you select.
+You'll be contacted directly by those organisations for any other required information.
+If the person has died overseas, the Australian Death Notification Service isn't available.